OpenCOVID19CoughCheck/CoughCheckApp/Terms_of_Use.md

-_Work in Progress_

 # Terms of Use

-OpenCOVID19-AIDetectApp (from now on The Application) is a community project of Hernán Morales Durand, whose work is supported with help from the OpenCOVID19 Community at [Just One Giant Lab (JOGL) initiative](https://app.jogl.io/project/132).
+CoughCheckApp (from now on The Application) is a community project started by Hernán Morales Durand and developed by OpenCOVID19CoughCheck organization members, whose work is supported with help from the OpenCOVID19 Community at [Just One Giant Lab (JOGL) initiative](https://app.jogl.io/project/132).

 By using this, you agree to the following terms:

 # Administration

-The Application is currently administered by Hernán Morales Durand as an Open Source (MIT Licensed) community project.
+The Application is currently administered by the OpenCOVID19CoughCheck organization members as an Open Source (MIT Licensed) community project.
 Administrators have access to The Application operations and private data.
 The Application does NOT store your personal information nor does make any explicit request to store login information to any storage.
-If Hernán Morales Durand chooses to add additional administrators to The Application operations, the code repository (currently https://github.com/hernanmd/OpenCOVID19-AIDetectApp/) will be updated to describe these.
+If the administrators chooses to add additional administrators to The Application operations, the (code repository)[https://github.com/OpenCOVID19CoughCheck/CoughCheckApp] will be updated to describe these.

 # Data use and privacy